vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ```

 ### Run on a local devnet
-Recommended way to start local environment for development is by using [Docker](/advanced/dev-and-production.html#devnet):
+If you want to run on local environment, use [Docker](/advanced/dev-and-production.html#devnet):

 ```bash
 $ bun run devnet